Task #207

 Next step: Attempt to fix these problems within my two test mosaic areas.

-Updated by Rick Reeves almost 13 years ago
+Updated by Rick Reeves over 13 years ago

 I downloaded these tiles, which were mislabeled/defective in the previous (May) delivery: